drbean/edit/jeffreykuo/Send_thermal_pad.md

 performance than the microsize.
 The hardness of the composites with the nanosize filler also increased more than with the microsize.
 The thermal conductivity of the microsize composite was higher than the nanosize, probably due to the lower aspect ratio of the nanosize filler.
-Ha et al.^14^ also attempted to enhance the thermal conductivity of PDMS, incorporating BN as a thermally conductive filler.
+Ha et al.^14^ also worked to enhance the thermal conductivity of PDMS, incorporating BN as a thermally conductive filler.
 The thermal conductivity of the PDMS composite increased from 0.2219 W m^-1^ K^-1^ to 1.5971 W m^-1^ K^-1^ with the